emory-libraries/product-enhance/README.md

 Welcome to the enhancement request repository for {product name}!

-This repository is dedicated to recieve and review enhancement request submissions.
+This repository is dedicated to receive and review enhancement request submissions.

 Please see [this site's wiki](https://github.com/emory-libraries/product-enhance/wiki) for more information about how to submit enhancement requests.